THE RAVENFEAST SERIES - FENMAN Chapter 18: Hereward's Breton Guest

 "RAVENFEAST: Farewell to Legend"

-is available through the publisher New Generation Publishing, on-line from Amazon, Waterstones and Barnes & Noble in paperback.
-ISBN number is 978-1-910053-71-3, the publisher's price £8.99 for around 380 pages (9" X 6"/ 230 X 155 mm) with readable annotated map, glossary, pronunciation guide and historical notes at the rear.
+is no longer available through the publisher New Generation Publishing although you can get bargain paperback copies on-line from Amazon or Waterstones.
+ISBN number is 978-1-910053-71-3, publisher's price £8.99 for around 380 pages (9" X 6"/ 230 X 155 mm) with readable annotated map, glossary, pronunciation guide and historical notes at the rear.
 The book is on Kindle KDP at around £3.50 or $5.67 - take a look at my Amazon Author Page link below or go to the Northworld Saga Site, to the Books/Contact page, the link is after the BETRAYED entry).

 Changes have been made from the original 2011 publication including a short list of the next two books in the series published at the time - OVERTHROWN and OUTCAST - and web addresses for this site and the Northworld Saga Site.